 - Bleed and TrimBox settings

-- Resolution optimisation
+- Resolution optimisation for embedded images

 RGB to CMYK Conversion